 • Driver’s license suspension

-Here’s how FTAs work — and how to fix them before things get worse.
+Here’s what actually happens — and how to fix it.

 ⚖️ Two Types of Failure to Appear in Florida

-Florida law treats FTAs differently depending on why you missed court.
+Florida treats FTAs differently depending on the circumstances.

-This type of FTA is not a new crime, but the warrant allows police to arrest you at any time.
+This is not automatically a new crime — but the warrant allows law enforcement to arrest you at any time.

-2️⃣ Failure to Appear While on Bond (CRIMINAL FTA)
+2️⃣ Criminal Failure to Appear (While on Bond)

 This often appears alongside: